What To Know About UV Radiation and Your Skin

 Where does exposure happen?
 Outdoors in all weather conditions, although levels vary

 Extra credit: When we talk about SPF we refer to the sun protection factor against UVB radiation.
-Protection ranges from low (from 6 to 10 SPF), medium (15-25), high (30-50), to very high (50+).
+Protection ranges from minimal (SPF 2 to less than 12), moderate (SPF 12 to less than 30), and high (SPF 30 or higher).

 UVA radiation

 On the other hand, “UVA radiation is responsible for long-term damage, such as photoaging and skin cancer,” says Dr. Garre.
-It deeply penetrates into the skin and breaks down collagen, contributing to the appearance of fine lines and wrinkles.
+It deeply penetrates the skin and breaks down collagen, contributing to the appearance of fine lines and wrinkles.
 UVA radiation can also produce photo immunosuppression and is the main cause of solar allergies.

 Main skin concern: Signs of skin aging, sun allergies, and skin cancer